articted014/sf/README.md

 ### WebdriverIO (E2E) Test Scripts
 - `npm run wdio` — Run all E2E tests with the default browser (Chrome).
 - `npm run wdio:chrome` — Run E2E tests in Chrome.
+To run it in headless mode, make sure `HEADLESS=true` is set in `.env`
 - `npm run wdio:firefox` — Run E2E tests in Firefox.
+To run it in headless mode, make sure `HEADLESS=true` is set in `.env`
 - `npm run wdio:safari` — Run E2E tests in Safari.
 - `npm run wdio:edge` — Run E2E tests in Microsoft Edge.
 - `npm run allure` — Run E2E tests, generate Allure HTML report, and open it in your browser.